 I grilled (broiled) a huge old Portobello mushroom, melted some cheese on it, and then, when it came bubbling and sizzling out of the oven, heaped tuna salad on top.
 It was fun, fast and fabulous.
 It was also delicious.
 I’ll be doing it again.

-Jonathan will love this one: fish, Greek yogurt and tons of veggies – and really more assembly than cooking.
+I love this dish: fish, Greek yogurt and veggies – and really more assembly than cooking.
 Hurrah!
-He does love meals that don’t require more than assembly.
-That’s JB’s perfect kinda dish.
-Another thing that would make The Bailornator happy is that you can make a large batch of the tuna salad in advance and then just grill (broil) up your Portobello and cheese in 5 minutes when you get home for a super-fast, super-sane supper.
+I do love meals that don’t require more than assembly for my own dinners.
+Because recipe development takes ages.
+Another thing that would make a lot of you happy is that you can make a large batch of the tuna salad in advance and then just grill (broil) up your Portobello and cheese in 5 minutes when you get home for a super-fast, keto supper.
 I took the rest of the tuna salad as lunch the next day, along with a Romaine lettuce.
 Lunch splendidness right there waiting in the ‘fridge as I headed out the door in the morning.
 Love that.

 I love how all the textures work in this Mushroom Tuna Melt – creamy dressing, silky melted cheese and crisp, crunchy veggies; all topping a sturdy, substantial super-‘shroom.
 I ate mine out on the terrace in the dwindling Spring sunshine.
 It was quite lovely.